dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

 - [ ] `variant` contains no money; omit or keep minimal (empty `{}` for GA tickets).
 - [ ] `commercial.price` is a Dinero snapshot; `maxSelectable` present; `feesIncluded` set.
 - [ ] Quantity UI clamps **only** to `maxSelectable` (never `limits.*` or `supply.remaining`).
-- [ ] Price masked when locked; quantity hidden when locked or sold out.
+- [ ] Price masked when locked; price hidden when not purchasable; quantity hidden when locked or not purchasable.
 - [ ] Copy comes from `state.messages[]` / `context.copyTemplates` (no hardcoded strings).
-- [ ] Fulfillment icons/tooltips driven by `product.fulfillment.methods`; unknown methods ignored.
+- [ ] Fulfillment icons/tooltips driven by `product.fulfillment.methods`; values MUST be from the enum (unknown methods are invalid).
 - [ ] Add-on dependencies respected via `relations.parentProductIds` and `matchBehavior`.
 - [ ] Currency consistency: all items' `commercial.price.currency.code` matches `pricing.currency.code`.